NIFK13006U The Economics of Climate Change

 This course investigates the economic aspects of climate change and the economics of climate policy in a global perspective.

-The course starts with a brief introduction of the key economic concepts, which are useful to analyze the climate change problem (e.g., efficiency and optimality, externalities and public goods, property rights, market failure).
+The course starts with a brief introduction of the key economic concepts, which are useful to analyze the climate change problem (e.g. market equilibrium, efficiency and optimality, externalities and public goods, property rights, market failure).

 The course then discusses the issues around international environmental problems from a game theory perspective.
 It analyzes several pollution control instruments, with a particular focus on the use of tax incentives and marketable permits to control emissions of greenhouse gases.
-As production of food is related to substantial emissions of greenhouse gases, the course also discusses how policy instruments can be applied to improve the sustainability of our eating habits.
+As our private consumption of e.g. food is related to substantial emissions of greenhouse gases, the course also discusses how knowledge about consumers’ preferences can be obtained and how policy instruments can be applied to improve the sustainability of our consumption habits.

 The final part of the course addresses the mitigation/adaptation problem, specific issues such as the role of energy prices, the transition to renewable energy and the situation and role of developing countries.
 The latter includes ethical principles underlying equity and environmental justice considerations in a North-South perspective.